-CapScribe — Do it Yourself (DIY) media access
+CapScribe — Do it Yourself Digital Media Access

 A Free Tool for Non-Profits, Public Sector Organizations, and Individuals

-With much regret, we were no longer able to make CapScribe available.
+In 2014 with much regret, we no longer made CapScribe available.
 Apple had migrated away from Quicktime 7 to a new media foundation.
-CapScribe, with its dependency on Quicktime 7 APIs, had seen several features become inoperable, including the ability to embed text tracks into videos and have them play in Quicktime X, the current replacement for Quicktime 7.
-We expect that other critical features in CapScribe would stop working with new Mac OS X updates.
-Sadly, we didn’t have the time or resources to do the kind of major overhaul that is required.
+The original CapScribe, with its dependency on Quicktime 7 APIs, had seen several features become inoperable, including the ability to embed text tracks into videos and have them play in Quicktime X – the replacement for Quicktime 7.
+We expected other critical features in CapScribe to stop working potentially overnight alongside new Mac OS X updates.
+Sadly, we didn’t have the time or resources to do the kind of major overhaul that is required... until now.

-It’s been quite a run, though!
-When CapScribe started, few people talked about or even implemented accessible media solutions, and even when web accessibility was addressed, Media accessibilty seemed like an afterthought.
-Fast forward – there’s a lot of awareness that media access is an intergral part of a complete web experience, some really great legislative efforts, along with new tools and support.
-We are now undertaking a new generation of CapScribe.
+When CapScribe started, few people talked about or even implemented accessible media solutions, and even when web accessibility was addressed, digital media accessibilty seemed like an afterthought.
+Fast forward to almost 2020 – and there’s far stronger, widespread awareness that media access is an integral part of a complete web experience, boosted by legislative efforts, new tools, web standards, and support.
+However, we have yet to come across a tool offering the flow and utility of CapScribe, and we are now undertaking a new, webified generation.
 Stay tuned....

-With CapScribe, you can produce captions for Quicktime and YouTube videos, and a few additional formats as well.
-CapScribe’s editor gives you precise control over setting up each caption.
-It’s easy to set up, edit, and re-edit your captions and time codes.
-We think you’ll find CapScribe a fast and enjoyable experience.
-CapScribe also offers a way to create video description.
+With the original CapScribe, you could produce captions for Quicktime and YouTube videos, and a few additional formats as well.
+CapScribe’s editor gave precise control over setting up each caption.
+It was easy to set up, edit, and re-edit captions and time code.
+Hundreds of users found CapScribe a fast and enjoyable experience, plus it offered a way to create video description.

-Email your request to firstname.lastname@example.org, and we’ll get back to you regarding what's possible.
-(We are especially interested if you have had experience with older versions.)
+If you are interested in being involved in the revitalization of CapScribe, email us at email@example.com, and we’ll get back to you regarding what's possible.
+(We are especially interested if you have had experience with any variant of the original CapScribe series.)

 Be sure to include the following survey questions and responses in your email: